 - I am connected to the Internet, but my emails are not downloading?

 - My Company tells me that I need to disable proxy, to be able to get access to internet.
 How do I do that?

-- My Internet connection is intermittent.
+- My Internet connection is erratic.
 It is disconnecting every now and then?